 - School district: Student found with knife at Belmond-Klemme High School

 - Not guilty plea in Klemme drug arrest

 - Klemme woman accused of vehicle purchase fraud

 - Klemme man facing drug/gun charges

-- Klemme woman to stand trial for vehicle fraud
+- Klemme woman sentenced for automobile purchase fraud